MicrosoftLearning/mslearn-fabric/Instructions/Labs/21-implement-cicd.md

 ## Create content

-Fabric items haven't been created in your workspaces.
+Fabric items haven't been created in your workspaces yet.
 Next, create a lakehouse in the development workspace.

 1. In the menu bar on the left, select **Workspaces**.
 2. Select the **Development** workspace.